hummel22/VideoReduce/README.md

 The script creates `.venv/`, installs dependencies, applies SQLite migrations, and starts `uvicorn` with the queue worker.
 Logs are written to `/tmp/videoreduce-api.log`.

+During this process the Vue dashboard is compiled into static assets under `backend/app/static/frontend/`.
+Node.js 18 or newer with `npm` must be present locally; otherwise the API will start without a dashboard bundle.

 ### Running Tests

 ```bash